cjrace/almostyellow/README.md

 This project was created with `npx create-react-app`.

-Start by installing dependencies
+Start by installing dependencies:

 ```bash
 npm install
 ```

-To run the development server (use Ctrl-c if running in VSCode to cancel the development server)
+To run the development server (use Ctrl-c if running in VSCode to cancel the development server):

 ```bash
 npm run dev
 ```

-View other available commands using
+View other available commands using:

 ```bash
 npm run